mist64/cbmbus_doc/3 Commodore DOS.md

 ### Memory Commands

 The memory commands allow reading and writing device memory as well as executing code in the context of the interface CPU.
+This CPU is usually a 6502 derivative, but executing code is highly device-specific in any case.

 The `U` commands execute device-specific vectors in a designated buffer or in expansion ROM, if available.

 The resulting bytes from the "`M-R`" command will be delivered through channel 15 in place of the status string.